adjust/flutter_sdk/README.md

 ### <a id="qs-add-sdk"></a>Add the SDK to your project

-You can add Adjust SDK to your Flutter app by adding this to your package's pubspec.yaml file:
+You can add Adjust SDK to your Flutter app by adding following to your `pubspec.yaml` file:

 ```yaml
 dependencies: